ohmygodihatethisgame/ohmygodihatethisgame/README.md

 thats dollar sign
 xe/xem 15 selective mutism
 talk 2 me if you wanna know more
-if u encourage identity delusions dni i hate you
+if u encourage identity delusions or say "me irl" dni i hate you

 this game fucking sucks a lot of you need to go outside